innoq/ml-ops.org/content/three-levels-of-ml-software.md

 These signals might be used as triggers for model re-training.
 3. *Model Performance Logging* - Every inference request results in a log-record.

+In the following, we discuss *Model Serving Patterns* and *Model Deployment Strategies*.
 ---

 ### Model Serving Patterns